 France sees the new Queer Eye's mission as personal.
 Describing his family as "very Middle Eastern," he says there were only "two options for any Middle Eastern boy -- and that is you either become a doctor or a lawyer.
 Nothing else is OK."
 Although France's passion for fashion had already blossomed, he agreed to go to college: But secretly dropped out and enrolled in fashion school instead.
 He didn't tell his family for nearly a year.
 "They cried as if somebody had died," France remembers.
 "They thought it was a missed opportunity," both financially and socially (in terms of attracting a wife).
-"I told them I was going to be miserable if I did that for a living," France says, recalling that he promised he would be successful in fashion — and he has been.
+"I told them I was going to be miserable if I did that for a living," France says, recalling that he promised he would be successful in fashion -- and he has been.
 He's the creative mind behind the successful brands Kingdom & State and Rachel Parcell Inc., which turned a $1 million profit in a mere six months.
 "Until my businesses really took off, my family, I think, just assumed I was selling printed T-shirts out of the back of my car," France jokes now.
 "They just couldn't wrap their head around how fashion could be profitable."

 After Queer Eye premiered, the first thing he did was "call my mom to see if I made her proud.
 It's really important to me."
-The fact she is proud may be one of the reasons he's received messages from around the world—particularly from the Middle East, South Asia, China, Japan, and Malaysia — saying, "We've never seen a version of this before on TV, and so we would love to know how we can handle this with our families."
+The fact she is proud may be one of the reasons he's received messages from around the world--particularly from the Middle East, South Asia, China, Japan, and Malaysia -- saying, "We've never seen a version of this before on TV, and so we would love to know how we can handle this with our families."

 France adds that he also gets lots of messages from parents, thanking him for allowing them to understand their children's experiences.
 "Our show is a really great way of showing these parents that nothing has to change, just because your child told you that they're gay."